Tom has been an online writer for over seven years. He is enamored with everything related to cowboys, rodeos, and

 All of that has led to the remembrance of the straight edge razor, with its ornate art and memories of a simpler time.
 Consequently, it has become a popular choice for a tattoo, with a wide variety of designs and ornate looks.

-One thing that surprised me with the razor tattoos was the many design elements included in the theme.
+I was surprised by the design elements included in the razor tattoo theme.

 Not only are there some very cool handles, but there were a number of designs that included things like spider webs, flowers, stars, and a number of other ancillary themes to complement the razors.
 When these designs were combined, it resulted in some very awesome straight edge razor tattoos.